 Money at 30: Honeydue App Review

 I know we’re an outlier in this sense, but my wife and I have never had problems talking about money.
-In fact it’s something we discuss quite often, whether it be determining if we can afford a large purchase, deciding what retirement accounts to contribute to, or delegating who should pay what bills.
+In fact it’s something we discuss quite often, whether it be determining if we can afford a large purchase, deciding what retirement accounts to contribute to, discussing what credit cards to add to our mix, or delegating who should pay what bills.
 Of course not all couples are so lucky, which is why I was interested to hear about a smartphone app called Honeydue.

 Honeydue is a personal finance app designed for couples and bears the tagline “Outsmart Money, Together.”
-Like with similar — if not as specifically-minded — apps, Honeydue allows you to link various bank and credit card accounts, monitor spending, and set reminders.
+Like many other personal finance apps, Honeydue allows you to link various bank and credit card accounts, monitor spending, and set reminders.
 However what sets it apart is that you can share all of this info with your significant other and ensure you’re on the same financial page.
 While Honeydue does meet that goal for the most part, there are a few pros and cons to the app itself.

 Before we get too far, let’s go through the set-up process and take a look at the different sections of the Honeydue app.

 If you’ve tried out other personal finance apps before, you know that it does take a little while to get your accounts connected and have everything set up.
 Honeydue is no different in that aspect, although the process was pretty painless in my case — I was able to select my bank, enter my information, and have the app pull the appropriate data.
 Like many other apps, this process is made possible through Plaid, which personally makes me more inclined to trust that my information will be used properly.

 As you add accounts, you can also label them as personal or joint accounts.
 Finally you can select from a number of privacy settings, allowing your partner to see everything, balances only, or completely hide an account’s info from them.